-Correct order to attempt the paper:
+The correct order to attempt the paper:

 Do not ignore the diagrams and flowcharts:

 Language proficiency is crucial, particularly in EIS and SM.
-For the presentation to get best marks, it must be excellent.
+For the presentation to get the best marks, it must be excellent.
 Practice writing answers at home, then compare them to the institute's materials or recommended responses.